Lego Star Wars III: The Clone Wars: New features

 Overall, the game engine used by previous Lego Star Wars games has been upgraded.
 It can now hold more than 200 moving units or objects on-screen.
 The graphics are more detailed than before, and the lighting has been improved.

-New features include scenarios in which players can command large armies of clones to battle against droid armies (although not on DS), and Story Swap mode, in which players can switch between two characters in different areas whose stories run simultaneously.
+New features include scenarios in which players can command large armies of clones to battle against droid armies (although not on the handheld versions), and Story Swap mode, in which players can switch between two characters in different areas whose stories run simultaneously.
 The game includes split screen combat.
 All new character features include lightsaber throwing, picking up droids and stepping on certain pads in which Jedi do "combo moves" to destroy certain objects.
 Vehicle levels have been altered; now, players can land their ship and begin fighting on foot (similar to Star Wars: Battlefront II).
 All the original elements seen in previous Lego Star Wars games have returned.
-The hub has also been changed, taking place in a Republic Cruiser named the Resolute and also a Separatist Ship the Invisible Hand.
+The hub has also been changed, taking place in a Republic Cruiser named the Resolute and also in a Separatist Ship called the Invisible Hand.
 Characters can be purchased on these ships- Separatists on the Invisible Hand; characters from the Republic on the Resolute.